FranxYao/franxyao.github.io/index.md

 ## Hi there

 Francis Fu Yao is an undergraduate research student in Peking University.
-He likes reading, traveling, photography, as well as NLP.
+He likes reading, traveling, photography, as well as Natural Language Processing.

+He is now focusing on Answer Sentence Generation with Heterogeneous Memory Networks (coming soon)!

 Recently, he did [a tutorial on Recurrent Neural Network](https://francix.github.io/images/RNNfromScratch_fuyao.pdf) in Sun's Deep Learning Group, Centre of Energy-efficiency Computing and Application (CECA).
 In this tutorial, he covered the story from vanilla RNN to LSTM seq2seq with attention mechanism.